-The following Napa Valley Wine Travel Guide shares a brief history of wine country, along with where to sip, where to stay and things to do beyond the vines.
-This guide will help you plan the perfect Napa Valley vacation.
-Cheers!
+Our Napa Valley Wine Travel Guide shares a brief history of the region, terroir, where to sip, where to stay and things to do beyond the vines

 The first vineyards in the Napa Valley were planted in 1838 by George Calvert Yount, who was the first permanent settler in Napa Valley.
 The Mexican government granted him 11,000 acres in an area that stretches from what we now call Yountville, through Oakville and north through Rutherford.
 He planted the first vines and named his new community Sebastopol.
 There were four other towns with the same name in California, so when Yount died in 1867, the town chose to renamed itself to Yountville, in his honor.

 The Gold Rush began bringing immigrants who knew about wine making into the Valley in the 1850’s but it wasn’t until 1858 that the Valley’s first commercial winery was established by John Patchett on the outskirts of the town of Napa in 1858.
 His winemaker, Charles Krug, left in 1861 to establish his own winery in the town of St. Helena.
 The winery that is still in operation today.

 Charles Krug is the family winery that was purchased by the Mondavi family.
 Both Robert Mondavi and his brother Peter operated it until Robert left in 1966 to establish the Robert Mondavi Winery